blueprismo/blueprismo.github.io/content/posts/kubernetes_scratch/index.md

 ### Pod Network Plugin

 For pods to be able to communicate with each other, we need a Network plugin, ideally from [this list](https://kubernetes.io/docs/concepts/cluster-administration/addons/#networking-and-network-policy).
-There is an awesome lecture you can find in: <https://mvallim.github.io/kubernetes-under-the-hood/documentation/kube-flannel.html>
+There is an awesome lecture you can find in: <https://mvallim.github.io/kubernetes-under-the-hood/documentation/kube-flannel.html> that talks about the internals of Flannel, a simple Pod Network plugin, that allows our pods to communicate between nodes in the cluster.
+Even if those servers are in different data-centers.

 We need a CNI based Pod network add on otherwise Cluster DNS (CoreDNS) will not start up before a network is installed.